-Whenever a student is absent, parents will receive an automated email and must complete the response form to report the absence.
+Whenever a student is absent, parents will receive an automated email and must complete the response form so that the absence can be excused.

 Excused Absence - An excused absence means that a student will be given the opportunity to make up missing work.